<< <%SKIN-STRTRANS-SYNTOC%> >>

 Network Versions of DONATION

-The Network versions of DONATION can be installed on multiple computers on a local area network (usually in your organization's office), or optionally on computers in separate locations (e.g. home and office) over the Internet.
+The Network versions of DONATION can be installed on multiple computers on a local area network (usually in your organization's office), or optionally on computers in separate locations (for example home and office) over the Internet.
 (See below for details on the Internet option.)
 With the Network Versions, you have only one copy of the database, on a computer running what is called the Network Server version of DONATION, and all other computers run what is called the Network Client version of DONATION, and access the database that is on the Network Server version's computer.
+Multiple users can run DONATION and make changes to the database simultaneously.

-There are two other ways to run DONATION on multiple computers, detailed in the Multiple User Options page: with separate Standalone or Lite installations, copying the database around via backups, or via remote access software.The option using separate Standalone versions, detailed in the page Transfer your Data between Computers, is the most common option selected by users who want to have DONATION on both home and office computers.
+There are several other ways to run DONATION on multiple computers, detailed in the Multiple User Options page: with separate Standalone or Lite installations, copying the database around via backups, or via remote access software, or in a more automated way using the Cloud Storage Service.The options using separate Standalone versions, detailed in the pages for Cloud Storage Service and Transfer your Data between Computers, are the most common options selected by users who want to have DONATION on both home and office computers.

 This page is only about the Network Versions, however.